 A Preferred Customer or CPC may become a direct seller or independent distributor (which we report collectively as Associates) in China by electing to do so and agreeing to adhere to BabyCare's policies and procedures in China.
 Our direct sellers in China are permitted by our policies and the terms of our direct selling licenses to sell product away from fixed retail locations in the provinces and municipalities where BabyCare has been granted a local direct selling license.
 Direct sellers are compensated for their sales under BabyCare's compensation plan and do not receive compensation for promotional, marketing, or sales services that independent distributors are eligible to receive (as described below).
 Independent distributors are independent business owners who sell BabyCare's products in China and also provide promotional, marketing, and sales services for BabyCare in China.
 Under BabyCare's compensation plan, independent distributors are compensated not only for their own product sales, but also for their productivity in providing promotional, marketing and sales services.
-BabyCare's compensation for these services, we (i) use our world-wide Compensation Plan to track sales volume, and other metrics for the group of Preferred Customers, CPCs, distributors and others in China to whom the independent distributor; and (iii) pay the corresponding service fee to the independent distributor in China on a monthly basis.
+BabyCare's compensation to its independent distributors for these services is intended and designed to be business-to-business compensation under Chinese law.
+To calculate independent distributor compensation for these services, we (i) use our world-wide Compensation Plan to track sales volume, and other metrics for the group of Preferred Customers, CPCs, distributors and others in China to whom the independent distributor provides promotional, marketing and sales services on behalf of BabyCare; (ii) calculate the fee-based compensation for the various services performed by the distributor; and (iii) pay the corresponding service fee to the independent distributor in China on a monthly basis.
 The fee-based compensation we pay our China independent distributors is comparable to the compensation available to our Associates in other markets and competitive with other direct selling companies in China.

-BabyCare's business model, compensation plan, and operations in China involve certain risks and uncertainties, as discussed further inItem 1A.
+BabyCare's business model, compensation plan, and operations in China involve certain risks and uncertainties, as discussed further in Item 1A.
 Risk Factors.
 We endeavor to mitigate these risks and uncertainties through various measures, including by seeking to understand and obey laws and regulations, training our employees and sales force, engaging in dialogue with government officials to better understand their goals and explain our plans, and cooperating in inquiries and other matters of interest to regulators.
 However, these efforts do not completely eliminate the significant risks associated with BabyCare's operations in China.

 Associate Training and Motivation.
 Initial training of Associates about USANA, our products and Compensation Plan, and global direct selling in general, is provided primarily by an Associate's sponsor and others in the Associate's sales organization.
 We develop and provide training materials and sales tools to assist Associates in building their businesses, and we provide reprints from commercial publications that feature USANA that may be used as sales tools.
 We also sponsor and conduct regional, national, and international Associate events, as well as intensive leadership training seminars.
-Attendance at these sessions is voluntary, and we undertake no generalized effort to provide individualized training to Associate, although experience shows that the most effective and successful Associates tend to be those who participate in such training activities.
-Although we provide leadership training and sales tools, we ultimately rely on our Associates to sell our products, attract new customers to purchase our products, and to educate and train new Associate segarding our products and Compensation Plan.
+Attendance at these sessions is voluntary, and we undertake no generalized effort to provide individualized training to Associates, although experience shows that the most effective and successful Associates tend to be those who participate in such training activities.
+Although we provide leadership training and sales tools, we ultimately rely on our Associates to sell our products, attract new customers to purchase our products, and to educate and train new Associates regarding our products and Compensation Plan.